-2) Improve and Enrich Their Enclosure
+2) Enrich The Enclosure

-3) Prepare Your Room for Snake Handling
+3) Prepare The Room for Snake Handling

 Ideally, when you handle your snake, it should only be you in the room.
 Your snake will be defensive if it has to keep an eye on you and another person, or several other people.
-That’s especially the case if the other people don’t have experience with snakes.

 4) What Makes a Ball Python Aggressive?

-5) Don’t Reach into Their Cage
+5) Don’t Reach into The Snake’s Cage

-6) Don’t Handle Them Directly
+6) Don’t Handle The Snake Directly

 8) Put the Snake Back Using the Hook

 It’s likely that your snake still isn’t entirely comfortable around you.
 Don’t aggravate the situation by putting it back in its enclosure with your hands.